9dots/9dots.io-pages/OreUqq7.md

 ## Test

-If a group has finished building their prototype, they should test it by letting someone who was not involved in building try to use it.
+When a group has finished building their prototype, they should test it by letting someone who was not involved in building try to use it.

-1. Students will observe someone else using their product.
+1. Students observe someone else using their product.

 2. As the tester is using their product, students should take notes on what works well.
 	- Is the product intuitive (does the tester know how to use it without instructions)?
     - Does the product function as expected?
     - Ask the tester for additional feedback.

-3. After testing, students will start the design process again by defining the problem that the tester found with their product.
+3. After testing, students start the design process again by defining the problem that the tester found with their product.
 	- Use the brainstorming handout again to help students organize their thoughts on their second run through the design thinking process.

 ![](http://uploads.9dots.io/OsJO25x_md.jpg)